JSpeedie/G2ME-legacy/README.md

 `G2ME -p pr`

-This flag is used in conjunction with the o flag to output a pr.
-This flag takes an input of a player list file where each line is a file path to a player file created by G2ME.
+This flag is used in conjunction with the `-o` flag to output a pr.
+This flag takes an input of a player list file where each line is a file path to a player file created by `G2ME`.

 An example input file: